Moms need some love this year more than ever!

 1. For being there

-For teachers meetings, for pick-ups after school, for adding special notes in our lunch bags to let us know you care, for baking for our class parties, for volunteering for class trips … the list goes on.
+For teachers meetings, for pick-ups after school, for adding special notes in our lunch bags to let us know you care, for baking for our class parties, for volunteering for class trips, taking us to dental appointments … the list goes on.
+You are enough!

 2. For all the little things